Welcome to today's edition of the Rush 24-7 podcast.

 It's never been the objective here.

-Now, it's gonna happen.
+Now, it's going to happen.

 That means there are people who hate me who will listen every day in order to seek and find reasons.